Changelog

 Release Cadence:

-• Minor releases: Quarterly or as needed
+• Minor releases: Quarterly

-• Patch releases: As needed for critical bugs
+• Patch releases: For critical bugs

 Support: